 - Further Exploration: The further exploration component of the advisor selection process is self-directed by each individual student and is ongoing throughout Autumn Semester.
 The purpose of this component is for the student to further acquaint him/herself and interact with each potential advisor by participating in a variety of activities including, but not limited to, a short rotation in each advisor's group, attendance at group meetings, participating in lab tours, conducting interviews with the advisor and/or the advisor's current group members, and reviewing publications and other pertinent data (funding, # of PhD graduates, # of GTAs vs. GRAs per semester, et al).

 - Final advisor selection and assignment to group: At the end of November (typically before the Thanksgiving holiday), each first-year student is required to submit to the Grad Program Coordinator a rank-ordered list of potential faculty advisors.
 Specific instructions for this process will be provided to students during the semester.
 This list cannot be submitted unless/until the student has had meaningful interaction (see list of activities above) with each of the faculty members who were included on the student's documentation sheet.
 Additionally, proof of interaction with each potential advisor must be provided to the Grad Program Coordinator.
-This proof could be in the form of the faculty member's signature on the documentation sheet, proof of Chem 8999 registration indicating a rotation in the faculty member's group (this applies to biological division students only), or record of a rotation completed previous to the beginning of Autumn Semester as part of the summer research program.
+This proof could be in the form of the faculty member's signature on the documentation sheet or record of a rotation completed previous to the beginning of Autumn Semester as part of the summer research program.
 Once all students have submitted their rank-ordered advisor list, the lists will be sent out to the divisions.
 The faculty members in each division will meet and assign students to groups.
 Before the start of the Spring Semester, each division's faculty secretary will send the list of group assignments to the Grad Program Coordinator who will communicate the assignments to the students so that research can commence at the beginning of the Spring Semester.

 First-Year Oral Exams